steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 ### Editor

 I use and much appreciate [Visual Studio Code](https://code.visualstudio.com/) for Rust development.
 Interop with WSL2 environments is amazingly smooth.
-Rust-wise, there are _a lot_ of extensions available, but I'm only using the awesome **rust-analyzer** extension.
+Rust-wise, there are _a lot_ of extensions available, but I'm using the awesome **rust-analyzer** extension.
 You'll also want the **CodeLLDB** extension for debugging.

 ## Project directory structure

-After trial and error, the following structure worked without causing surprises.
+After much trial and error, the following structure worked without causing surprises.
 There are other ways to organize a large-ish project.

 | ![project directory structure diagram](/images/project_structure.svg) |
 |:--:|